MicrosoftDocs/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 ### Known Issues:

 Offline signature update might fail in the following scenario:

    You enabled the feature, applied the signature updates, then disabled the feature to apply further signature updates from cloud, and subsequently re-enabled the feature for additional signature updates.

 Mitigation steps:

-The fix for this will be available in the upcoming release.
+A fix for this issue is planned to release soon.

 ## Useful Links